glynastill/pg_jsonb_opx/README.md

 * replacement using **=#** operator
   * jsonb_replace(jsonb, jsonb)

-The following are intended to eventually function like hstor 2.0 operators
+The following are intended to eventually function like hstore 2.0 operators

 * deletion at chained path using **#-** operator jsonb_delete_path(jsonb, text[])